 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Constipation, diarrhea, stomach pain, upset stomach, throwing up, or feeling less hungry.

 - Change in taste.

 - Nose or throat irritation.

 - Joint pain.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 - You may put tablets in a glass of water or apple juice.
-How much liquid depends on your child’s dose.
-Talk with the doctor.
-Let it sit for a few minutes.
-Mix and have your child drink.
-Rinse cup with more water or juice and have your child drink.
+How much liquid to use depends on your dose.
+Talk with your doctor.
+Put this drug in the water or apple juice and stir.
+Drink right away after this drug has dissolved.
+Rinse cup with more water or juice and drink.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.